Ferdinand Sinaga: Sriwijaya

 On 30 November 2014, he was signed by Sriwijaya.
+He was outstanding in his first outing at the 2015 SCM Cup pre-season tournament, leading his club to a second place finish and becoming the tournament's top scorer.
 Sinaga made his debut on 4 April 2015 in a match against Pelita Bandung Raya.
 On 7 April 2015, Sinaga scored his first goal for Sriwijaya in the 76th minute against Semen Padang at the Gelora Sriwijaya Stadium, Palembang.
+In 2015 season, he only played 3 times and scored one goal.